petru-braha/YP-compiler/docs/brainstorm.md

 ## Brainstorming - general ideas

+- before: a scope = a symbol table
+- after: a scope = an ast node with a symbol table

 - four classes of data types:
     - RSV_TYPE - reserved type (the only one that supports arithmetic operators)
     - RSV_ARRY - an array of reserved type